-Many people receiving cancer treatment report that food does not taste the same.
+Many people report that food does not taste the same during and/or after cancer treatment.
 These alterations are commonly reported as an absence of taste or smell, reduced or increased sensitivity, distortion of taste or smell, phantom tastes or odours and metallic sensations.
-Changes to taste and smell experienced as a result of cancer treatment can have adverse effects on morbidity, mortality and quality of life.
+Changes to taste and smell experienced as a result of cancer treatment can adversely effect morbidity, mortality and quality of life.
 This is due to associations with inadequate energy and nutrient intake, weight loss, malnutrition, reduced compliance with treatment regimens and altered food relationships.
-This document focuses on taste and smell changes, and also refers to other components of flavour which are intimately connected to a person's eating and drinking experience during cancer treatment.
+This document focuses on taste and smell changes and also refers to other components of flavour which are intimately connected to a person's eating and drinking experience during cancer treatment.

 Taste: is one of the five senses and refers only to a process that occurs in the oral cavity when food molecules interact with saliva to stimulate taste buds.
-Each taste bud hosts cells equipped with receptors and transduction mechanisms so that five basic taste qualities can be detected.
+Each taste bud hosts cells equipped with receptors and transduction mechanisms to detect five basic taste qualities.
 These basic taste qualities are sweet, salty, sour, bitter and umami (savoury).
 Taste interacts with smell and touch to allow the experience of flavour.

 Smell: the sense of smell is referred to as olfaction.
 The smell of food is experienced via both the mouth and the nostrils.
 Orthonasal olfaction is the process of active sniffing and is considered an external process.
 Retronasal olfaction is considered an internal process.
 It refers to the act of passive smelling during breathing or to referral of odours into the olfactory receptors from the mouth, as occurs during chewing and swallowing.